OpenAiTx/OpenAiTx/projects/Milor123/pubchem-agent-toolkit/README-en.md

 > **✅ Recommended Models for Best Results**
 >
-> To get the highest accuracy, especially with long decimal numbers, we strongly recommend using powerful models.
+> For highest accuracy, especially with long decimal numbers, we strongly recommend using powerful models.
 The following have been tested and work excellently with this tool:
 >
 > *   **Anthropic's Claude 3 Sonnet**
 > *   **OpenAI's GPT-4 Turbo** (or newer versions like GPT-4o)